automatictester/crypto-exp/readme.md

   - Random bytes
   - Can be of any length but should be at least as long as the size of output produced by PRF the algorithm is based on
   - Prevents rainbow table attacks

-### Pre-Shared Key

-- Secret which was previously shared between the two parties before it needs to be used

 ### Public Key Cryptography